Hiking Walking Trails

-We offer Hiking, Walking Trails in the Overberg, Fynbos area of the Western Cape from Betty’s Bay along the Western Cape coast to and including the De Hoop Nature Reserve, This covers Stony Point Penguin colony and the spectacular Kogelberg Biosphere, Hermanus and the world famous Fernkloof Nature Reserve.
+We offer unique Hiking Walking Trails in the Overberg, Fynbos area of the Western Cape from Betty’s Bay along the Western Cape coast to and including the De Hoop Nature Reserve, This covers the famous Stony Point Penguin colony and the spectacular Kogelberg Biosphere, Hermanus and the world famous Fernkloof Nature Reserve.
 Extending along the coast past Cape Agulhas to the Brede River at Witsand.

 Kogelberg Hike, walking trails – We offer 5 Kogelberg guided day hikes, and 2 overnight trails – guided or unguided.

 The Kogelberg, Hiking Walking Trails – Biosphere encompasses the entire coastal area from Gordon’s Bay to the Bot River vlei, and inland to Grabouw and the Groenland Mountain.

 Kogelberg Hiking, Walking Trails is just an hour’s drive from Cape Town the area is famous for its floral wealth.
 The 100 000 ha Nature Reserve boasts in excess of 1800 plant species.
 Many spectacular members of the Protea family, including the Marsh Rose occur here in Kogelberg.

 Kogelberg Hike, walking trail biosphere has 3 patches of relic indigenous forest, Louwsbos, Platbos and Oudebos.
 Similar to the Knysna forests, they include yellowwood, stinkwood and boekenhout trees.
 The presence of the Cape Leopard in the area means that there is always the possibility of spotting this elusive apex predator.

 The Palmiet River and its associated vegetation is the most pristine in the south-western Cape.
 Wild almond, rooi-els, yellowwood and cape beech are among the trees occurring in the riverine scrub.